 Applying after Enrollment

 Currently enrolled students seeking admission to a second degree program must follow the same procedures and apply by the same deadline as new applicants.
-Students newly admitted to both programs must, upon admission, contact the registrar to discuss their plan of study.
+Current students admitted to a second program must, upon admission to the second program, contact the relevant program coordinators to work out an approved plan of study.
+The number of additional semesters beyond the other degree required for concurrent degrees with the MDes program is dependent upon assessment of related coursework.
 Please contact the UPD Department for specific information regarding a concurrent MUP degree.

 Residency and Requirements